gcanti/tcomb-form/GUIDE.md

 If the optional parameter `raw` is set to `true` then `getValue` returns a `ValidationResult` (see [tcomb-validation](https://github.com/gcanti/tcomb-validation) for a reference documentation)

+> **Note**.
+Calling the `getValue` method will cause the validation of all the fields in the form, included some side effects like highlighting the errors in the UI.

 ## Adding a default value

 The `Form` component behaves like a [controlled component](https://facebook.github.io/react/docs/forms.html)